Incorporation into the Handmaids of the Sacred Heart of Jesus takes place gradually.

 Phase 2: Application

 The application process is somewhat like a college application process.

-- The application includes an interview, a biographical form, and several essay questions.
+- The application includes an interview and a letter of application.

 The application process is not meant to be intimidating.
 In fact, we hope it is just the opposite.
 The application process is a time for a woman to examine her spiritual journey and rejoice at God’s providence in her life.